 Gumbet is a tourist resort jam packed full of activities and things to do.
 It’s long beach and shallow waters make it a family favourite with all sorts of water sports to keep you entertained between tanning sessions.
 Gumbet will appeal to investors looking for a great rental return or wanting to immerse themselves in a thriving resort environment.
 Property prices start at around £70,000.

 Got a healthy budget?
 If you’re after a luxury sea view home with unrivalled views across the prettiest bay and islands, and want to mingle with the elite, Turkbuku is for you!

-Turkbuku offers oodles of sophistication and is one of Turkey’s most popular investment choices for the international rich and the wealthy.
+Turkbuku offers oodles of sophistication and is one of Turkey’s most popular investment choices for the international rich and wealthy.
 Swanky beach clubs, fine waterfront restaurants, fine dining and fresh seafood are what’s on offer locally.
 Relax with a glass of Cristal or a martini (shaken not stirred) as you perfect that golden tan before retiring to your contemporary home or Mediterranean style villa to enjoy the sunset.
-Property prices in Turkbuku tend to be higher than much of the coast with properties starting at c£300,000, villas from c£600,000 to well into the millions.
+Property prices in Turkbuku tend to be higher than much of the coast with properties starting at £300,000, villas from £600,000 to well into the millions.